 In carrying out its investment activities, the Exchange Fund assumes various types of risks.
 The HKMA has established stringent controls and investment guidelines for both internally and externally managed portfolios, and closely monitors compliance with the guidelines and regulations.
-The relevant risk assessment has also been strengthened to support the Exchange Fund’s increased pace of investment diversification.
+The relevant risk assessment has also been strengthened to support the Exchange Fund’s investment diversification.

 The HKMA’s Risk and Compliance Department is responsible for monitoring the risk exposure of the Exchange Fund, assessing compliance of investment activities against established guidelines, reporting and following up on any identified breaches.
 To ensure good governance, the Risk and Compliance Department is independent of the front office functions and reports directly to the Chief Executive of the HKMA.